-The students will read a letter by Paul Revere in which he describes the events surrounding his famous ride on April 18, 1775.
+The students will read Paul Revere's own 1798 report of the events surrounding his famous ride on April 18, 1775.
 They will analyze one of the most iconic moments in American history as told by the one person who would know best what actually happened.
 Students' comprehension of the text will be determined during classroom discussion and by examining their summary organizers.